tbs17/bdown/content/home/teaching.md

 +++

-I am a teaching assistant for the following courses at Penn State University:
+I was a teaching assistant for the following courses at Penn State University:

 **SRA468:Spatial Analysis of Risk-Fall 2018**: